HabitatFramework/UserGuide/functions/functions.rst

 * Select the subset of features to be split in the GIS layer as shown in the **right** part of the figure :ref:`figLSFD`.
 * Return to the HLU Tool window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Click |logicalsplit| :guilabel:`Logical Split`.
-A new INCID will be created and displayed as the current record.
+A new INCID will be created and displayed as the current record and details will be added to the History tab for the INCID.

-To display all the features in the INCID of a given feature:

-* Select the feature of interest in the GIS layer.
-* Return to the HLU main window and click |getmapselection| :guilabel:`Get Map Selection`.
-* Click |selectonmap| :guilabel:`Select Current INCID on Map`.
-All the features associated with the current INCID will be displayed as shown in the **left** part of the figure :ref:`figLSFD`.

 .. _figLSFD: